mtncrawler/book_app/README.md

 ## Change Log

+09-19-18 11:47am Added styling.
+09-19-18 11:00am Created show.ejs, started to compartmentalize, display information for one book.
 09-18-18 12:30pm Index loaded with all books, images, and book count.
 Error handling added.
 09-18-18 11:30am Index.ejs rendered with basic HTML and CSS.
 09-18-18 10:45am Postgres and Heroku create initial table with 5 books running.